-The R.M. has been working on this project for a couple years now.
+It took the R.M. a few years to complete this project.
 One of the early steps was to review all of the road names in the R.M., assign new names to roads that don't follow the Range road and Township road system and then have everything approved by the Ministry of Highways.
 That approval took just over a year.

 The next step was for the Administrator to verify, delete and modify addresses based on a list that was generated for the R.M through the Sask Address database.
 As of March 2021 all of the R.M. of Silverwood Civic Addresses have been reviewed and approved.
 You will now find your civic address printed on your assessment and tax notices - it appears to the right of your LLD and is bolded.
 Signs were also installed for each address in 2022.
 For more information on how the addresses are

 The numbers can be confusing to understand but they refer to the Township and Range Road system (in most cases unless you live on a named road) as well as assigned lot numbers.